 If you’re not sure, take a look at our recent blog post: 7 Ways to Optimize Landing Pages for B2B Lead Generation.

-Utilize 3rd party tools that integrate with the social media platforms you’re already using.
+Utilize social media lead generation tools that integrate with the social media platforms you’re already using.

 As social networking has increased in popularity, the number of tools designed to help you use social media has also grown.
 You can now use tools to schedule posts, run social promotions, analyze your followers, track engagement, and even prospect within a platform.
 Save time and increase productivity by finding social media solutions that work for you.